 I’ve spend hundreds of nights on the trail guiding backpacking groups in all sorts of conditions.
 When you get done with this article you’ll have a better idea of what to look for in your next set of women’s hiking pants.

-I’ll help you avoid a few common mistakes and get you started by recommending several popular women’s hiking pants.
+I’ll help you avoid a few common mistakes and get you started by recommending several top rated women’s hiking pants.

 Let’s get to it!